bnb-chain/greenfield-cmd/README.md

 ### Precautions

-1.If the private key has not been configured, the tool will generate one and the operator address
+1. The private key of the account has to be configured in config file

-2.The operator account should have balance before testing
+2. The operator account should have enough balance before sending request to greenfield

 ### Examples